gruntjs/grunt-contrib-uglify/README.md

 #### Source maps

-Configure basic source map output by specifying a file path for the `source_map` option.
+Configure basic source map output by specifying a file path for the `sourceMap` option.

 ```js
 // Project configuration.